NoahDR17/The_Apostle/README.md

   ![Overlap Fix](docs/readme_media/overlap-fix.jpg)

 - Test Again
-  - As expected, no more deviencies from the Expected outcome after fixing about h2 overlap.
+  - As expected, no more deviancies from the Expected outcome after fixing the "About" h2 overlap.

 Website was also tested using Iphone SE, Ipad mini, air and pro, macbook air, and Galaxy fold.